AhmadVakil/REST-BookStore-API/README.md

 # Spring Boot REST API

-This project is a book store API that can be used as a backend for e-commerce.
+This project represent a book store or a backend system that responds to POST/GET requests.
+This book store developed together with its RESTful API and supports requests/responds.
+This project can be used as a good backend demonstration for e-commerce.
+Once you have this backend up and running, then you can spend some time to develope the frontend/view which is really entertaining.
+Just follow the instructions and you will be fine.

 ## Getting Started